oss-generic/process/docs/ReviewingPrs.md

 ## Canned comments

-// TODO : add common comments that can be used when reviewing
+// TODO: add common comments that can be used when reviewing